Ideas For Avoiding Burglary | Laissez-Passer

 Make your home look occupied

-Make your house appear inhabited when you are away for an extended period of time.
+Protect your home make your house appear inhabited when you are away for an extended period of time.
 Systems that enable you to regulate when the light turns on automatically in the evening are available in electronics stores, hardware stores, and garden centers.
 A sensor switch, for example, or a switch with a timer.
 If your neighbors are watering the plants or feeding the cat, they may wish to open the curtains from time to time.
 Alternatively, shut the window again.
 Also, take the mail out of the mailbox.
 Never leave a message on your voicemail stating that you are on vacation.
 Also, do not share this on social media platforms like Facebook or Twitter.

 Don’t leave valuables in plain sight

 Always keep expensive things, such as a laptop, smartphone, e-reader, or digital camera, in a safe place.
 Don’t leave them out in the open.
 It’s also a good idea not to put your pricey TV or laptop in plain sight in front of the street-side window.
 If you acquire new equipment, do not dispose of the boxes in an identifiable manner.
 However, fold them up and place them in another box.
 Alternatively, take them right immediately.

 Close windows and doors

 When you leave the house, make sure to close all windows and doors.
 Even if you’re just going to be gone for a few minutes, always lock the door.
 Do this at both the front and rear doors.
 Keep the key away from the interior of the lock.
 Don’t forget to secure the shed and yard gate.
 Pay close attention whenever you leave the room for an extended length of time, such as to shower or sleep.
 Close the windows and lock the door if required.